Sign up now for FREE to read our insider reviews in full Sign Up Now

 Academic and university destinations

 There are three classes in Year 7, rising to four or five forms in Year 9 with roughly 18 pupils per class but often with much smaller teaching groups for GCSE and A-level.
-The 65-minute lessons are interspersed with regular breaks and lunchtime is a generous 70 minutes, meaning that girls have plenty of time to take part in a club or activity or catch up on any admin.
-Years 7 to 10 work on school-leased Surface Pro laptops.
+The 55-minute lessons are interspersed with regular breaks and lunchtime is a generous 90 minutes, meaning there is plenty of time to take part in a club or activity or catch up on any admin.
+Years 7 to 10 work on Surface Pro laptops.
+The science department is a belter and is famous for its annual Science Week and the ever-popular all-school inter-house quiz.

-The science department is a belter and is famous for its annual science week and the ever-popular all-school inter-house quiz.
 The approach to learning here, as with everything else at Godolphin, is about the individual.
-Pupils are allocated tutors according to the style of care they will best respond to and guided to choose subjects they will enjoy.
+Pupils are allocated tutors according to the style of care they will best respond to and guided to choose GCSE and A-level subjects they will enjoy, with younger pupils meeting in small groups and sixth formers having weekly one-to-ones.

-Career guidance is excellent, with a range of initiatives such as ‘Find Your Future Friday’ and the Bright Futures programme, which brings in inspirational speakers – from a vet to a fashion stylist, a psychologist to a financier – to encourage the children to think about a very wide variety of careers.
-There’s also a buddy system linking current pupils with career-relevant old girls for a more personal viewpoint.
+Career guidance is excellent, with a range of initiatives such as Find Your Future Friday and the Bright Futures programme, which brings in inspirational speakers who are often Godolphin alumnae – from a vet and a fashion stylist to a psychologist and a financier – to encourage pupils to think about a very wide variety of careers.
+There’s also a buddy system linking current pupils with career-relevant alumnae for a more personal viewpoint, and lower-sixth pupils are helped to find relevant and challenging work-experience opportunities for a few off-curriculum days in the summer term.
+Preparation for the future is superbly comprehensive, and most pupils now take one fewer GCSE in order to study future skills, using a skills-builder framework in association with the Career Development Institute and discussing with employees what it is they are really looking for.

 Co-curricular